Loving Frank Lloyd Wright

 and December.
 For more about the area, see Two trails from Two Rivers.

 In Milwaukee, one of Wright's American System-Built houses is available for rent through VRBO.
 It has three bedrooms and three baths.

 In the northeast Illinois countryside near Hampshire, the 1951 Usonian Muirhead Farmhouse B&B rents out its master suite and offers tours.

-In July, the Wright Stuff Century tour leaves from Blue Mounds, Wis., and heads west through the ridges and valleys around Taliesen in Spring Green.
-Routes are 30, 64 and 100 miles.
+Over Labor Day weekend, the Bombay Bicycle Club hosts a Wright Stuff Century tour, leaving from Capital Brewing in Middleton, Wis., and heading west through the ridges and valleys around Taliesen in Spring Green.